r57zone/RSS-checker/README.md

 4. Add the necessary titles and RSS feeds to the file "rss.xml", for example, it already has two RSS feeds and several serials for verification.<br>
 5. Add the "RSS checker" to startup.<br>
 ## Filters
 The search is based on the search attribute, for example, search="The Americans".
-In this case, the name "The Americans" will be searched for in the RSS feed event.
-Search for better names in English, so that there are no problems with encodings.<br>
+In this case, the name "The Americans" will be searched for in the RSS feed event.<br>
 Ignoring occurs on the ignore attribute, for example, ignore="720p;1080p;".
 In this case, the names with the lines "720p" and "1080p" will be ignored.<br>
 The value of the "name" parameter is required for the notification application.<br>
 ## Notification